therealdreg/at90swuart/README.md

 - Capable of running up to 31250 baud on 16 MHz AVR.
 Slower baud rates are recommended when other code may delay library's interrupt response
 - More info about Interrupt Latency Requirements,  Timer Usage, Usable Speed: https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html

+**WARNING**: this library is more simple and small than AltSoftSerial/NeoICSerial.
+RX bytes is not stored in a internal ring buffer.
+If you dont want loss RX bytes just keep calling SWU_RxByte quickly or use SWU_RegisterRxCb function to handle your our ring buffer (look the main.c example).

 Compiled and tested in:
 - Microchip Atmel Studio